 Strategic partnerships allow us to meet customer needs beyond our scope of accreditation.
-Regarded as a leader in MIL-STD-461 testing, Keystone Compliance assists companies in EMC testing on a daily basis.
-Keystone Compliance’s accurate test reports are delivered quickly using our “four-eyes” approach.
+Our accurate test reports are delivered quickly using our “four-eyes” approach.
 Meaning that multiple engineers and technicians review each report, ensuring that all the information required is present.

 Summary of EMC Conducted Emissions Unintentional Radiator Testing

 MIL-STD 461 testing is applicable to product development devices from 10 kHz to 10 MHz.
 This is for all power leads, including returns, which obtain power from other sources not part of the Equipment Under Testing (EUT).

 This MIL-461 standard electromagnetic compatibility (EMC) device testing procedure verifies that the electromagnetic emissions from the EUT do not exceed specified requirements.

 The basic concept in the lower frequency portion of the conducted emissions MIL-STD 461 compliance requirements ensure that the EUT does not corrupt the power quality on the power buses present on the platform.
 There is no need for separate EMI requirements in output leads since power quality standards govern allowable distortion on output power.
 Also, since voltage distortion is the basis for establishing power quality requirements, the CE102 limit is in terms of voltage.